 Be self-aware.
 Understand how your emotions and behaviours affect your employees and your clients.
 Develop a better working relationship with your team.
 Be empathetic and considerate when dealing with your employees.
 This does not mean that you do not manage poor performance or workplace challenges.
 It means that you handle situations better.
 Your solutions are fair and equitable.

 Empathetic leadership leads to loyalty, an increase in productivity and a better working environment.
-It also results in innova, and improvement in employee wellbeing, innovation and profitability.
+It also results in improvement in employee wellbeing, innovation and profitability.
 Empathy is therefore a ‘must have’ for leaders, rather than a nice to have.
 It is critical to your success as a leader and that of your organisation.